TEMPLE AS TECHNOLOGY

 The Power Accumulator

-What if Egypt built a temple designed to make power feel eternal?
+How Egypt built a temple designed to make power feel eternal?

 What Changes for You